 Tim Pepper’s super power is sobriety, or so he’s been told.
 He’s not sure what that means.
 He thinks it might relate to the fact that he’s got no “game”.

 Sensibilities might be an apt picture of Tim in general.
 He’s been a scientist by day; the biological kind.
-He’s spent the past 8 years sensibly balancing a career as a scientist with that of a musician, dutifully performing the daily grind and quietly releasing studio albums and digital EPs.
-Two of his last 4 EPs were recorded in Hotel rooms while he was traveling for work.
+He’s spent most of his working life balancing a career as a scientist with that of a musician, dutifully performing the daily grind and quietly releasing studio albums and digital EPs.

 Tim writes songs with the same lack of pretense with which he lives his life.
 It starts with a guitar riff; a skeletal song structure.
 A melody gets pulled from the ether and into that flow lyrics that have been bouncing around the subconscious mind.
 His lyrics aren’t fluffy.
 Rather they tend to deal with heavier, more meaningful things like family ties, God, love and loss.